MBBS in Italy

 Eligibility for MBBS Admission in Italy

-MBBS in Italy for Indian student’s eligibility typically requires below condition to be fulfilled
+MBBS in Italy for Indian students eligibility typically requires the below conditions to be fulfilled

 • Age should be more than 17 Years

-• Proficiency in English like IELTS 6 or above band
+• Proficiency in English, like IELTS 6.5, Min 6 in each section

 Meeting these MBBS in Italy requirements is essential for admission to medical universities in the country.